mrocklin/thesis/term.md

 ~~~~~~~~~~~~~~

 In the example below we find the name of the account-holder with 100 dollars.
 The generic Python string "NAME" is used as a meta-variable.
 The `variables` context manager places `"NAME"` into a global collection and then yields control to the code within the subsequent block.
 Code within that block is executed and queries this collection.
-Membership in the collection equivalent to being a meta-variable.
+Membership in the collection is equivalent to being a meta-variable.
 After the completion of the `with variables` block the global collection is reset to its original value, commonly the empty set.
-This allows the use of arbitrarily typed values as meta-variables, further enabling interoperation.
+This approach allows the use of arbitrarily typed values as meta-variables, further enabling interoperation.

 ~~~~~~~~~~~~~~Python
 >>> from term import termify, variables, unify